How to Check CPU Usage Using PowerShell [Script Added]

 • Paste again if you want to see the change in load.

-Note: Even though you can only see the load percentage of the CPU one time after pasting the code one time.
-You can paste the code several times to see the CPU load as per your need, or you can check the other method.
+Note: Even though you can only see the load percentage of the CPU one time after passing the code one time.
+You can paste the code several times to see the CPU load as needed, or you can check the following method up next.

 You can also check the CPU usage on Mac.
 For detailed instructions, check our separate article.